kumotokumo/Kumo-s-Portfolio/README.md

 This contains everything you need to run your app locally.

-View your app in AI Studio: https://ai.studio/apps/drive/1WVVUxID7cui5yZhvB35xBTR9vAnMXoPo
+View your app in AI Studio

 ## Run Locally